dannykentala/Documentation/Architecture/Guides/Importance of scaffolding.md

-## Importance of scaffolding
-scaffolding allow to generate code
+Scaffolding allow to generate code

 ## Some limitations
 Is hight recommend don't scaffolding these data